 There is the technical challenge of actually being able to identify this kind of content solely through technology.
 Even the best AI and content filters are going to let some content creep through.
 And this means it’s incredibly difficult to assure brand advertisers that their ads aren’t going to end up running against porn, and that’s going to keep them from writing the big checks Tumblr needed to scale revenue.

-It can be difficult to ignore the allure of big audience numbers and year over year traffic growth, particularly in a venture back startup that has no meaningful revenue.
-But if it’s built on the back on NSFW content that can’t be monetized, it’s a trap that can be difficult to escape from.
+It can be difficult to ignore the allure of big audience numbers and year-over-year traffic growth, particularly in a venture-backed startup that has no meaningful revenue.
+But if it’s built on the back of NSFW content that can’t be monetized, it’s a trap that can be difficult to escape from.

 Yes, but, it was a great exit for the founder and original investors!